UoB-COMSM0166/2026-group-27/README.md

 Epics were used to represent core gameplay features, such as navigation, item collection, and combat, which were then made into user stories using Cohn’s format: “As a [user], I want [goal] so that [reason]” (Cohn, 2004).
 This helped us develop features step by step while focusing on user needs, rather than creating goals that may not benefit the game.

 Acceptance criteria were included to determine when a feature has been successfully implemented in the game using the Given-When-Then format.
-“Given” describes the starting state, “When” the action, and “Then” the expected result (de Biase et al., 2024).
+“Given” describes the starting state, “When” the action, and “Then” the expected result (de Biase et al., 2024) (Table 4).

 <p align="center">